Welcome to the Ultimate Guide to Hiking and Camping at Lake O’Hara:

 Lake O’Hara is one of the most beautiful places on Earth.
 On top of the numerous breathtaking trails, this area feels like you’ve got access to your own private paradise as access is restricted to public traffic.
 Your only way in is through the Lake O’Hara shuttle buses run by Parks Canada (OR by hiking 11km in AND out!)

 There are shuttles in twice a day for day use and trust me when I say these spots are SUPER difficult to get (AND IT JUST GOT HARDER IN 2020 – SEE BELOW).
 We’ve done our best to visit every year for the last few years, so here’s everything you need to know!

 Jump straight to step 5 if you can’t wait to see the photos!

 Step 1: Are you Camping or hiking?

 It’s important to differentiate which activity you’re looking to do.
 There are different buses for day hikers than there are for campers.

-Regardless, the Lake O’Hara shuttle bus runs in twice a day at:
+Regardless, the Lake O’Hara shuttle bus runs in each day at:

 The shuttles out are at:

 Here’s a link to the bus timetable.
 Note: visitors must arrive 20 minutes prior to departure for check-in and briefing.